jka-kan/hanon-piano-trainer/README.md

 ## Experimental Notes

 The system assumes your MIDI device sends Note On and Note Off messages accurately.
 For best results, disable any local keyboard latency settings.

 The visual feedback loop works best with Hanon exercises, because the repetitive structure allows you to isolate and adjust individual finger timing.
 Still, you can play anything you like.

 ## Future Directions

 * Cleaning up and refactoring the code.
+Put functions in classes in order to avoid using globals.
 * Changing tempo, accuracy margin, beat and line division in real time.
 This requires resetting all objects which is difficult because the pygame.midi.time() runs continously.
 It can't be reset.
 Suggestions are welcome.

-* Per-finger accuracy statistics.
-Log timing data for long-term progress tracking

 Have fun practising!